Triggertrap Going out of Business FAQ

 From 31 January 2017, we will stop offering technical support.

-UPDATE: Took us longer than expected, but the company was wound down in June, 2017
+UPDATE: Took us longer than expected, but the company was wound down mid-2017, and is now officially dissolved.

 What will happen to the mobile apps?